lobo/pod-tpe/README.md

-Distributed Objects Programming course Project: Grupo 3
+# ITBA - Distributed Objects Programming course Project: Grupo 3

 ## Getting started
 These instructions will install the development environment into your local machine